-The policy is part of our approach to promoting health and preventing risks at work, and we aim to ensure that your working environment will be free of any exposure to smoke.
-The policy will ensure that all parties including smokers and non-smokers have a clear understanding of their rights and responsibilities, and to ensure that the company complies with the law.
+This policy is part of our approach to promoting health and preventing risks at work, and we aim to ensure that your working environment will be free of any exposure to smoke.
+The policy will ensure that all parties, including smokers and non-smokers have a clear understanding of their rights and responsibilities, and to ensure that the Company complies with the law.

-Exposure to other people's smoke has been shown to cause lung cancer, heart disease and increased risk of asthma and stroke in adults.
-Tobacco smoke includes such poisons as carbon monoxide, ammonia, arsenic, mercury and formaldehyde and a range of cancercausing pollutants.
-Although inhaling tobacco smoke directly is obviously harmful, being exposed to other people's smoke also raises the amount of tobacco-related poisons and carcinogens in non-smokers bodies.
+Exposure to other people's smoke has been shown to cause lung cancer, heart disease and an increased risk of asthma and stroke in adults.
+Tobacco smoke contains poisons such as carbon monoxide, ammonia, arsenic, mercury and formaldehyde and a range of cancercausing pollutants.
+Although inhaling tobacco smoke directly is obviously harmful, being exposed to other people's smoke also raises the number of tobacco-related poisons and carcinogens in non-smokers' bodies.